Mother of Black man fatally shot by police in Montreal suburb blames 'racist' officers for son's death | CBC News

 Then, an officer came to the door to ask if Olivier was suffering from mental health issues, she says.
 The officer offered to accompany her to the Royal Victoria Hospital to be treated for shock, which she refused.

+"Black people do not have justice nowadays," Laguerre said.
+"We are not safe in Repentigny... our skin colour speaks for us."

+"Every day, we have to deal with the racism and I feel that I am not safe," she said.

-Bence questions why police chose to fatally shoot her son in the stomach instead of aiming for his leg or using a Taser to subdue him.
+Bence questions why police shot her son in the stomach instead of aiming for his leg or using a Taser to subdue him.

 "He's not violent.
 He wasn't putting anyone's life in danger," she said.